PTRS DPT Clinical Education Handbook

 - 10% per event (from final grade)

-If the CCCE/CI/DCE has concerns regarding the student’s progress, the student may be referred to the AAC for review and recommendation and/or placed on a learning contract to assist the student and CI to outline key steps to mark successful progression in the internship.
+If the CCCE/CI/DCE has concerns regarding the student’s progress, the student may be referred to the AAC for review and recommendation and/or placed on a learning contract to assist the student and CI to outline key steps to mark successful progression in the clinical experience.

 Prior to receiving a final grade, each student must complete a Block Evaluation and Internship Site Evaluation for all Clinical Education Blocks.

 The grade for ICE experience blocks is a combination of clinical performance, quality of completed assignments, participation in mandatory events and labs, and ethical and professional behavior.
 The student is responsible for their own academic work and progress.
 Grades will be determined based on the course rubric.

 Passing level for the Clinical Skills Assessment for each ICE is Satisfactory.